mozilla/puente/docs/migratingfromtower.rst

       then you can run your test suite and it should error out because Tower's gettext and ngettext had an extra argument that Django's do not.

+      .. [#] Orange who?
+Orange you glad this example was here to lighten the mood?

    At the end of this step, you do not want to be using Tower's gettext stuff at